Boujdour

-Boujdour (or Bujdur, Bojador, بوجدور, /mey/) is a city in the disputed territory of Western Sahara, near Cape Bojador.

-It is occupied by Morocco, which includes it in the administrative division of the Southern Provinces.
+Boujdour (or Bujdur, Bojador, بوجدور, /mey/) is a coastal city in the disputed territory of Western Sahara, near Cape Bojador.
+It is administered by Morocco which includes it in the administrative division of the Southern Provinces.

 It is an urban municipality in Boujdour Province, in the Laâyoune-Sakia El Hamra region.

 History

 Boujdour was originally a fishing village built around the Cape Boujdour Lighthouse.

 The locality was administered by Spain from 1860 to 1975.

 From 1976, the city began to acquire an urban character, supported by population growth and its new port.

 Emerging from the desert, Boujdour has become the capital of the province.

 It has benefited from the “Al Aouda” and “Al Wahda” programs.

 The state's effort in favor of this province is also directed towards the creation of fishing villages.

 On the other hand, in 1976, a seawater desalination unit was installed there and research led to the discovery of underground water in the vicinity of the city.

 The town was attacked by the Polisario Front on 13 February 1980.